MANSHU03/QuantumLeap/backend/README.md

 └── application.yml.example  # Example config (do not commit real config)
 ```

-## 📚 Documentation
-- See `docs/API.md` for API details.
-- See root `README.md` for project overview.

 ## 🛡️ License
 This project is licensed under the MIT License.